bangalorejmun/bangalorejmun.github.io/README.md

 - Edge

 ## Contributing
 You can bugs in the issues tab.
 Please provide information about how you encountered the issue.
 If you have the ability, feel free to create a pull request to fix the bug.
-Alternativly you can contact us at: <a href="mailto:bangalorejmun@oakridge.in" target="_blank">bangalorejmun@oakridge.in</a>.
+Alternatively you can contact us at: <a href="mailto:bangalorejmun@oakridge.in" target="_blank">bangalorejmun@oakridge.in</a>.

 ## Copyright and license
-Code copyright 2022 Bangalore JMUN.
+Code copyright 2023 Bangalore JMUN.
 Code released under the MIT license.